Economic activities in Mexico

 Primary Sector of Mexico

 The economic activities in the primary sector of Mexico are diverse because of the diversity of climates in the country and its natural resources.
-Primary activities include agriculture, the extraction of minerals and other non-renewable resources, forestry and fishing.
+Primary activities include agriculture, extracting minerals and other non-renewable resources, forestry, and fishing.

-Even though agriculture accounts for a small percentage of Mexico’s GDP, there are a lot of agricultural products relevant in the economy.
-Mexico main agricultural products include sugar cane, corn, sorghum, wheat, oranges, bananas, tomatoes, lemons, poultry, milk, and eggs.
+Even though agriculture accounts for a small percentage of Mexico’s GDP, many agricultural products are relevant to the economy.
+Mexico’s main agricultural products include sugar cane, corn, sorghum, wheat, oranges, bananas, tomatoes, lemons, poultry, milk, and eggs.

-Furthermore, Mexico has huge reserves of non-renewable resources. its main extractions are oil, gold, silver, lead, copper, zinc, iron, coal, coke, iron, manganese among others.
+Furthermore, Mexico has huge reserves of non-renewable resources. its main extractions are oil, gold, silver, lead, copper, zinc, iron, coal, coke, iron, and manganese.

-Natural resources are owned by the nation, so the energy sector is managed by the government with a limited private investment.
+Natural resources are owned by the nation, so the energy sector is managed by the government with limited private investment.
 Mexico is the 12th biggest oil producer (2.1 bbl/day).
-In fact, the biggest company in Mexico according to Fortune 500 is Pemex, state-owned oil and gas entity (98th in the world).
+The biggest company in Mexico according to Fortune 500 is Pemex, state-owned oil and gas entity (98th in the world).

 Secondary Sector of Mexico